smswithoutborders/SMSWithoutBorders.com/README.md

 npm run build
 ```

-Builds the app for production to the `build` folder using esbuild and Babel.
+Builds the app for production.
+Check the `build` folder for deployable files once complete.

-### Accounts Setup

-- Signup for a new account

-- Login with created account details
+## Licensing

+This project is licensed under the [GNU General Public License v3.0](LICENSE).